Schlottman renders on the page a simple and beautiful expression of our shared humanity – Cinelle Barnes

 – Stephen P. Kiernan, author of Universe of Two and The Baker's Secret

 Kerri Schlottman is the author of Tell Me One Thing from Regal House Publishing.
-Her fiction and essays have appeared in The Dillydoun Review, Belle Ombre, Women Writers Women’s Books, Muse Apprentice Guild, and The Furnace.
+Her fiction and essays have appeared in The Dillydoun Review, Belle Ombre, and Women Writers Women’s Books.
 She placed second in the Dillydoun International Fiction Prize, has been longlisted for the Dzanc Books Prize for Fiction, and was a 2021 University of New Orleans Press Lab Prize semifinalist.
 Kerri is a Detroiter turned New Yorker who works to support artists, performers, and writers in creating new projects.

 work in progress